The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Introduction

 \section{Introduction}

-Random graphs, as models for binary relations amongst vertices, have had a deep impact in discrete mathematics, computer science, engineering, and statistics.
-Modern-day data analysis, however, also involves looking at higher order relations.
-Therefore, there is now a growing interest to study higher dimensional models such as random simplicial complexes \cite{linial2016phase, linial2006homological, meshulam2009homological}.
-Our contributions in this paper can be viewed in this light.
-Specifically, we consider a mean-field model and provide a complete description of the distribution of weights in the minimal spanning tree and also of those in its higher dimensional analogue---the Minimal Spanning Acycle (MSA).
+Random graphs, as models for binary relations, deeply impact discrete mathematics, computer science, engineering, and statistics.
+However, modern-day data analysis also involves studying models with higher-order relations such as random simplicial complexes \cite{kahle2014topology}.
+Our contributions here are vital from both these perspectives.
+Specifically, we consider a mean-field model for random graphs and random simplicial complexes and provide a complete description of the distribution of weights in the Minimum Spanning Tree (MST) and its higher dimensional analog---the Minimum Spanning Acycle (MSA).
 As a corollary, we also obtain the distribution of the death times in the associated persistence diagram.

-In 2014, Robert Adler \cite{adler2014article} had summed up the state-of-the art in random topology as follows: while a lot is already known about the asymptotic behaviour of the sums of MSA weights and associated death times, respectively, ``almost nothing is known'' about the distributional properties of the individual values.
-The work in \cite{skraba2017randomly} was the first to partially address this gap.
-There, the distribution of the extremal MSA weights and the extremal death times was studied.
-In this work, not only do we extend those results to a more general scenario but, importantly, describe the behaviour in the bulk as well.
-In fact, this latter result is new even in the graph case.
+To help judge our contributions, we refer the reader to Robert Adler's 2014 article \cite{adler2014article}.
+There he summed up the state-of-the-art in random topology as follows: while a lot is known about the asymptotic behaviors of the sums of MST and MSA weights and also their associated death times, \emph{almost nothing} is known about the individual values.
+The work in \cite{skraba2017randomly} addressed this gap partially.
+There, the distributions of the extremal MSA weights and the extremal death times were studied.
+In this work, we go beyond and describe the behavior in the bulk.
+We emphasize that our result is new, even in the graph case.